jventura10/constructor-word-game/README.md

 This repository is a Node Command Line Hangman Game.

 To run the game you must have Node Downloaded.
-Once You are in the correct directory you must enter
+Once you clone the repository and are in the correct directory you must enter

 npm install